Radio Resource Management for Cellular-Connected UAV: A Learning Approach: Conclusion

 \section{Conclusion}

-This paper studied a joint RB allocation and beamforming design optimization problem in cellular-connected UAV network while protecting GUEs' transmission quality, in which the EOD of DUE was minimized via the proposed hybrid D3QN-DDPG algorithm.
-Specifically, the D3QN and DDPG agents were trained to accomplish the RB allocation in discrete action domain and beamforming design in continuous action regime, respectively.
-To realize this, an outer MDP was defined to characterize the dynamic RBP environment at the terrestrial BSs, while the inner MDP was formulated to trace the time-varying feature of B2U small-scale fading.
-The hybrid D3QN-DDPG solution was proposed to solve the outer MDP and the inner MDP interactively so that sub-optimal EOD performance for the considered optimization problem can be achieved.
-Numerical results illustrated that the proposed hybrid D3QN-DDPG solution can significantly reduce EOD for the DUE and achieve sub-optimal EOD performance, compared to the provided benchmarks.
-Most importantly, the trained D3QN and DDPG agents were also validated to offer independent improvements on EOD performance.
-This paper can be further extended towards various promising research directions.
-For example, more complex RB allocation scenario, i.e., the DUE can accept more than one RB each time.
-Moreover, sum EOD minimization for multiple-drone cellular-connected UAV network, subject to individual EOD threshold at each DUE.
+Specifically, the D3QN and TD3 agents were trained to accomplish RB coordination in discrete action domain and beamforming design in continuous action regime, respectively.
+To realize this, an outer MDP was defined to characterize the dynamic RBP environment at the terrestrial BSs, while the inner MDP was formulated to trace the time-varying feature of B2D small-scale fading.
+The hybrid D3QN-TD3 solution was proposed to solve the outer MDP and the inner MDP interactively so that suboptimal EOD performance for the considered optimization problem can be achieved. {Numerical results illustrated that the proposed hybrid D3QN-TD3 algorithm can significantly reduce EOD suffered by the DUE compared to the provided benchmarks, where the trained D3QN and TD3 agents were also validated to offer independent improvements on EOD minimization performance.}